Africa and the Middle East

 The current RBZ governor John Mangudya said that the bank is looking to embrace the technology citing similar moves by banks in China, US, UK and South Africa who have been studying blockchain technology and its uses.

 “I did not say cryptocurrencies because it is lower than blockchain.
 Blockchain encompasses all the cryptocurrencies such as Bitcoin… and we are saying we are putting in motion studies, ways and means of investigating that blockchain technology.”

 Crypto platform hacked, resulting in $24 million losses: Bancor, an Israeli crypto company, saw the biggest hack in the past several weeks as more than USD 23.5 million worth of cryptocurrencies were stolen from its wallets.

 The combined Swiss-Israeli company raised over USD 150 million last year in an ICO and the services it was offering included a built-in exchange service.
 The company said in a statement that “a wallet used to upgrade some smart contracts was compromised”.

 Bancor has subsequently frozen its native BNT token and is communicating with a number of exchanges to stop the liquidation of the stolen coins.

 Telegram Alerts from BitcoinNews.com at https://t.me/bconews

-The post Africa and the Middle East: Crypto and Blockchain News Roundup, 11th to 17th May 2018 appeared first on BitcoinNews.com.
+The post Africa and the Middle East: Crypto and Blockchain News Roundup, 5th to 12th July 2018 appeared first on BitcoinNews.com.